A typical green salad is good for you. Here's how's to ruin it.

-Using Lots of Croutons and Bacon BitsThese extra toppings don't add any nutritional value, but they do add a lot of calories if you pile them on.
+Using Lots of Croutons and Bacon BitsThese extra toppings don't add any nutritional value, but they can add a lot of calories.
 One-half cup of croutons has about 100 calories and bacon bits are loaded with fat and artificial ingredients.
 There are better ways to add crunch to your salad.
 A tablespoon or two of chopped walnuts or flax seeds have omega-3 fatty acids for your heart and nervous system, plus they have fiber, which your body needs for a healthy digestive system.

 Adding Extra Cheese

 and protein, but pay attention to how much cheese you are using.
 A serving of cheese is about one and one-half ounces - or about the size of a pair of dice.
 You can also use vegetarian cheese substitutes

 can transform a salad into a full-fledged meal.
 However, adding three deep-fried chicken strips to a salad will turn a healthy salad into a health-disaster.
 Deep fried meats add extra fat and lots of calories.
 Another health-busting idea is to add several slices of processed sandwich meats, which have been associated with an increased risk of certain types of cancer.